Listen to Supply Chain Connections from Chain.io!SpotifyAppleGoogle

 Yes, essentially, it was more around bringing the technology into the client into the BCo with very much as a user base lead approach, but with a customer focus.
 So you know, look at the customer look at your demands, and then bring that all the way back into the supply chain.
 So kind of get into the order management and execute change at the order level rather than just giving some kind of visibility.
-That was my goal when I set gravity are purely because I've done that a new look.
-Right.
+That was my goal when I set gravity, purely because I've done that, right.
 So that was the UK retailer I was working for.
 So we were able to just really redefine reengineer or create a new supply chain, but that gave me so much knowledge on the buying floor about how these guys really operate.
 And that's what I wanted to bring into the technology side of gravity.

 Brian Glick 04:51

-So what's the impact of that really owning that early stage Pio management and the factor relationship?
+So what's the impact of that really owning that early stage pio-management anagement and the factor relationship?
 What kind of thing factors that have for businesses.